Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_3.rst

    # Check the configuration.
    config_model = util.check_config_model(config = config_model)

-Once loaded, the configuration consists of a dictionary of options, which maps to the arguments required by the :class:`core.model.DGDModel` constructor.
-One of these options is the ``genes_txt_file``, which maps to the path to a plain text file containing a list of Ensembl IDs representing the genes that should be included in the DGD model.
+Once loaded, the configuration consists of a dictionary of options, which maps to the arguments required by the :class:`core.model.BulkDGDModel` constructor.
+One of these options is the ``genes_txt_file``, which maps to the path to a plain text file containing a list of Ensembl IDs representing the genes that should be included in the bulkDGD model.
 If this option is set to ``"default"``, the list of genes defined in ``bulkDGD/data/model/genes/genes.txt`` is used.

 Here, we use the custom list contained in the ``custom_genes.txt`` file (in the ``model_untrained.yaml`` configuration file, ``genes_txt_file`` is set to ``custom_genes.txt``).

-A detailed descritpions of the other options used to initialize the DGD model can be found :doc:`here <model_config_options>`.
+A detailed descritpions of the other options used to initialize the bulkDGD model can be found :doc:`here <model_config_options>`.

-We can now initialize the DGD model.
+We can now initialize the bulkDGD model.

 .. code-block:: python

    # Import the 'model' module from 'bulkDGD.core'.
    from bulkDGD.core import model

-   # Get the DGD model (Gaussian mixture model and decoder).
+   # Get the bulkDGD model (Gaussian mixture model and decoder).
-   dgd_model = model.DGDModel(**config_model)
+   dgd_model = model.BulkDGDModel(**config_model)

 If we have a GPU available, we can move the model there.